Testament of Job: Contents

+Composition

+There has been a general consensus in scholarship that the Testament of Job comes from the Jewish origins because it lacks any clear Christian features.
+Yet some possibly Christian features have also been noted in the text, such as the use of the Greek compound word ἀπροσωπόληπτός ("impartiality").
+After analysing such features in the Testament of Job, Nicholas List concludes that they may be explained as the work of a later Christian scribe or editor.

+Although in early scholarship the suggestions were made that the original text was written in Hebrew or Aramaic, there has been a more recent scholarly consensus that the original language of composition of the Testament of Job was Greek.

+Parallels in Qumran literature

+Some scholars have noted that the Testament of Job shares some thematic and ideological similarities with the Qumran community.
+For example, James H. Charlesworth has called attention to the numerous parallels between the Testament of Job and some of the Dead Sea Scrolls.
+In particular he commented upon a “striking resemblance to the Qumran concept of the fellowship of the just with the angels” as found in the Testament.
+This refers especially to the ability of Job’s daughters to have access to the language of the angels.
+Also, according to Charlesworth, “The whole of the hymn against Elihu (TJob 43:4-17), in fact, is replete with Qumran affinities.”

 Montanists

-The assertion has been made that the ecstatic speech of the Montanists (a later Christian sect), was another example of tongues.
-This has led several scholars to suggest that the Montanists may have edited parts of the Testament of Job, adding sections such as these.
+The assertion has been made that the ecstatic speech of the Montanists (a later Christian sect), was another example of speaking in tongues.
+This has led some scholars, such as Spittler, to suggest that the Montanists may have edited parts of the Testament of Job, adding sections such as these.
+But Spittler also suggested that this could have been the Therapeutae who were responsible.

 The letter ends with a reference to life after death; "It is written that he will rise up with those whom the Lord will reawaken.
 To our Lord by glory.
 Amen."

 Therapeutae

 It has been suggested that the work originated from the Therapeutae.
 However, speaking in tongues has not been recorded as a practice of the Therapeutae.

 Apocrypha categorisation

 At the end of the 5th century, the Testament of Job was relegated to the apocrypha by the Gelasian Decree, concerning canonical and noncanonical books.
 Subsequently, the Testament of Job was ignored by Roman Catholic writers until it was published in 1833 in the series edited by Angelo Mai (Scriptorum Veterum Nova Collectio Vol. vii, pp. 180–191).
 Mai's manuscript had a double title: Testament of Job the Blameless, the Conqueror in Many Contests, the Sainted (which seems to be the older title) and The Book of Job Called Jobab, and His Life, and the Transcript of His Testament.